Are Investors Undervaluing These Finance Stocks Right Now?

 The proven Zacks Rank system focuses on earnings estimates and estimate revisions to find winning stocks.
 Nevertheless, we know that our readers all have their own perspectives, so we are always looking at the latest trends in value, growth, and momentum to find strong picks.

-CNA is also sporting a PEG ratio of 1.97.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-CNA's PEG compares to its industry's average PEG of 3.36.
-Over the last 12 months, CNA's PEG has been as high as 2.37 and as low as 1.89, with a median of 2.12.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+FNF has a P/S ratio of 1.01.
+This compares to its industry's average P/S of 1.02.

-Another notable valuation metric for CNA is its P/B ratio of 0.94.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 1.30.
-Within the past 52 weeks, CNA's P/B has been as high as 1.09 and as low as 0.81, with a median of 0.95.
+Finally, investors will want to recognize that FNF has a P/CF ratio of 4.41.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+FNF's current P/CF looks attractive when compared to its industry's average P/CF of 5.50.
+Within the past 12 months, FNF's P/CF has been as high as 9.51 and as low as 3.87, with a median of 4.97.

-Investors could also keep in mind Stewart Information Services (STC), an Insurance - Property and Casualty stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Investors could also keep in mind Markel (MKL), an Insurance - Property and Casualty stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Stewart Information Services also has a P/B ratio of 1.73 compared to its industry's price-to-book ratio of 1.30.
-Over the past year, its P/B ratio has been as high as 1.76, as low as 1.22, with a median of 1.44.
+Additionally, Markel has a P/B ratio of 1.25 while its industry's price-to-book ratio sits at 1.32.
+For MKL, this valuation metric has been as high as 1.36, as low as 1.06, with a median of 1.28 over the past year.

-Value investors will likely look at more than just these metrics, but the above data helps show that CNA Financial and Stewart Information Services are likely undervalued currently.
-And when considering the strength of its earnings outlook, CNA and STC sticks out as one of the market's strongest value stocks.
+These are only a few of the key metrics included in Fidelity National Financial and Markel strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, FNF and MKL look like an impressive value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report